paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

 **(t)** “Supplemental nutrition assistance program” means the program operated pursuant to this chapter.

+**(u) Thrifty Food Plan**

-**(u)** “Thrifty food plan” means the diet required to feed a family of four persons consisting of a man and a woman twenty through fifty, a child six through eight, and a child nine through eleven years of age, determined in accordance with the Secretary’s calculations.
-By 2022 and at 5-year intervals thereafter, the Secretary shall re-evaluate and publish the market baskets of the thrifty food plan based on current food prices, food composition data, consumption patterns, and dietary guidance.
-The cost of such diet shall be the basis for uniform allotments for all households regardless of their actual composition, except that the Secretary shall—
+(1) **In generalThe term “thrifty food plan” means the diet required to feed a family of 4 persons consisting of a man and a woman ages 20 through 50, a child ages 6 through 8, and a child ages 9 through 11 using the items and quantities of food described in the report of the Department of Agriculture entitled “Thrifty Food Plan, 2021”, and each successor report updated pursuant to this subsection, subject to the conditions that—**

-(1) make household-size adjustments (based on the unrounded cost of such diet) taking into account economies of scale;
+  (A) the relevant market baskets of the thrifty food plan shall only be changed pursuant to paragraph (4);

+  (B) the cost of the thrifty food plan shall be the basis for uniform allotments for all households, regardless of the actual composition of the household; and

+  (C) the cost of the thrifty food plan may only be adjusted in accordance with this subsection.

+(2) **Household adjustments.—** — The Secretary shall make household adjustments using the following ratios of household size as a percentage of the maximum 4-person allotment:

+  (A) For a 1-person household, 30 percent.

+  (B) For a 2-person household, 55 percent.

+  (C) For a 3-person household, 79 percent.

+  (D) For a 4-person household, 100 percent.

+  (E) For a 5-person household, 119 percent.

+  (F) For a 6-person household, 143 percent.

+  (G) For a 7-person household, 158 percent.

+  (H) For an 8-person household, 180 percent.

+  (I) For a household of 9 persons or more, an additional 22 percent per person, which additional percentage shall not total more than 200 percent.

+(3) **Allowable cost adjustments.—** — The Secretary shall—

-(2) make cost adjustments in the thrifty food plan for Hawaii and the urban and rural parts of Alaska to reflect the cost of food in Hawaii and urban and rural Alaska;
+  (A) make cost adjustments in the thrifty food plan for Hawaii and the urban and rural parts of Alaska to reflect the cost of food in Hawaii and urban and rural Alaska;

-(3) make cost adjustments in the separate thrifty food plans for Guam, and the Virgin Islands of the United States to reflect the cost of food in those States, but not to exceed the cost of food in the fifty States and the District of Columbia; and
+  (B) make cost adjustments in the separate thrifty food plans for Guam and the Virgin Islands of the United States to reflect the cost of food in those States, but not to exceed the cost of food in the 50 States and the District of Columbia; and

-(4) on October 1, 1996, and each October 1 thereafter, adjust the cost of the diet to reflect the cost of the diet in the preceding June, and round the result to the nearest lower dollar increment for each household size, except that on October 1, 1996, the Secretary may not reduce the cost of the diet in effect on September 30, 1996, and except that on October 1, 2003, in the case of households residing in Alaska and Hawaii the Secretary may not reduce the cost of such diet in effect on September 30, 2002.
+  (C) on October 1, 2025, and on each October 1 thereafter, adjust the cost of the thrifty food plan to reflect changes in the Consumer Price Index for All Urban Consumers, published by the Bureau of Labor Statistics of the Department of Labor, for the most recent 12-month period ending in June.

+(4) **Re-evaluation of market baskets**

+  (A) *Re-evaluationNot earlier than October 1, 2027, the Secretary may re-evaluate the market baskets of the thrifty food plan based on current food prices, food composition data, consumption patterns, and dietary guidance.*

+  (B) *Cost neutralityThe Secretary shall not increase the cost of the thrifty food plan based on a re-evaluation under this paragraph.*

 **(v)** “Tribal organization” means the recognized governing body of an Indian tribe (including the tribally recognized intertribal organization of such tribes), as the term “Indian tribe” is defined in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim), as well as any Indian tribe, band, or community holding a treaty with a State government.